shossain/smolagents/README.md

 ## Command Line Interface

-You can accomplish multi-step agentic tasks using two commands: `smolagent` and `webagent`. `smolagent` is a more generalist command to run a multi-step `CodeAgent` that can be equipped with various tools, meanwhile `webagent` is an agent equipped with web browsing tools using [helium](https://github.com/helium).
+You can run agents from CLI using two commands: `smolagent` and `webagent`. `smolagent` is a generalist command to run a multi-step `CodeAgent` that can be equipped with various tools, meanwhile `webagent` is a specific web-browsing agent using [helium](https://github.com/helium).

 **Web Browser Agent in CLI**

 `webagent` allows users to automate web browsing tasks.
-It uses the Helium library to interact with web pages and uses defined tools to browse the web.
-Read more about it [here](https://github.com/huggingface/smolagents/blob/main/src/smolagents/vision_web_browser.py).
+It uses the [helium](https://github.com/helium) library to interact with web pages and uses defined tools to browse the web.
+Read more about this agent [here](https://github.com/huggingface/smolagents/blob/main/src/smolagents/vision_web_browser.py).

 Run the following command to get started:
 ```bash